-Nightclub software and technology planning for venues that need better lighting, sound, analytics, and operational flow.
+Nightclub software, app and technology planning for venues that need better analytics, faster operations, and stronger show content.

-Compare nightclub software, lighting, sound, networking, POS, analytics workflows, and audio-reactive systems with practical planning guidance for venue owners, operators, DJs, and integrators.
-This update also reflects current Compeller product direction around faster record-to-share workflows, live camera integration, and mobile-friendly control surfaces for teams moving between booth, floor, and content capture.
+Compare nightclub management apps, analytics software, POS, lighting, sound, networking, and audio-reactive systems with practical planning guidance for venue owners, operators, DJs, and integrators.
+The guidance also reflects current Compeller product direction around faster record-to-share workflows, live camera integration, and mobile-friendly control surfaces.

 Core guides